Blast Injury and Your Brain

 The following list of Post Concussion Syndrome symptoms may also be experienced by individuals who have had a Concussion or Stroke/Aneurysm, because all of these injuries are types of brain injuries.
 That is not to say that because you have any of these symptoms, you have a brain injury.

-If you are a veteran or soldier, or have been involved in an explosion or blast and are now experiencing any of the following symptoms, Dr. Diane’s Brain Rehabilitation Program can help you regain your life.
+If you are a veteran or soldier, or have been involved in an explosion or blast and are now experiencing any of these symptoms, Dr. Diane’s Brain Rehabilitation Program can help you regain your life.
 The goal of brain rehabilitation is to help regain a resilient brain and mind and return your life to its optimal level.

 How We Uniquely Treat Blast Injury Symptoms

-In addition to neurofeedback, Dr. Diane may also use a variety of complementary approaches, depending on the individual and their symptoms.
+In addition to neurofeedback, Dr. Diane® may also use a variety of complementary approaches, depending on the individual and their symptoms.
 Some of these treatments may include acupuncture, reiki, energy psychology, massage and muscular therapy, psychotherapy, cognitive remediation therapy, speech and language pathology, BAUD, brainspotting, chiropractic, homeopathy, water therapy, physical therapy/craniosacral therapy, etc.